RANCH CAMP PURPOSE

 We start with a polite introduction with campers learning how to say “hi!” in a manner the animals understand to be friendly.
 We care for multiple species including: alpacas (of course), goats, chickens, livestock guardian dogs, and barn cats.
-Campers learn about non-verbal communication and respect, teaching how to respectfully put themselves in another’s shoes that come from different cultures and languages.
+Campers learn about non-verbal communication and respect by learning how to “talk” to the animals that have different cultures and languages than we do.
 While the golden rule is good, we teach to understand how others would like to be treated and entering into relationship within that context.

 Some animals are cautious, and others can be very in-your-face.
 We also teach that is okay to set boundaries.
 While we absolutely encourage campers to step out of their comfort zone, we also teach that it is appropriate to interact on their own terms.
 We use this interaction with the livestock as a practical application in emotional intelligence, interpersonal communication, respect, and self-respect.

 After campers meet and have some time to interact with the animals, they learn what it takes to take care of them.
 First they learn how to provide for their basic needs.
 This includes taking a closer look at what’s growing in the pasture.
 With magnifying glasses, campers will come to know the pasture as more than just grass.
 They’ll see the difference between yesterday’s pasture and today’s to see which plants our animals find yummy.
 Then we look to ensuring they’re happy and healthy.
 Alpacas are stoic animals, so this again requires campers to pay close attention to the animals’ non-verbal communication.